Last update on February 2019

-The Radon Studies and Expertise Section (BERAD, ex-BERAM) is located in Fontenay-aux-Roses, in the Paris Region.
+The Radon Studies and Expertise Section (BERAD) is located in Fontenay-aux-Roses just outside Paris.

 Context and research themes

 Radon risk management is a major health issue in view of its carcinogenic nature, which has been recognized since 1987 by the International Agency for Research on Cancer (IARC).
 Radon is a radioactive gas coming from the decay of uranium in soil.
 The whole territory is therefore concerned, at more or less significant levels depending on their natural uranium content.
 This level can also be influenced by human activities related to past mining and specific industries.
 The recent change of the regulatory context has led to a strengthening of radon risk management methods in the field of workers and public health.
 BERAD is a major contributor in this management both nationally (through the national radon risk management action plan) and internationally through its contribution to European research programs.
 BERAD’s expertise in this field is based in particular on research activities concerning the behavior of radon and its descendants in soil, air and buildings and their measurement.

 phenomena of radon transport from the subsoil to the atmosphere and the interface with dwellings

 development and maintenance of subsoil radon transfer simulation software

 definition of potential radon sources and mapping at the scale of the metropolitan territory and overseas departments and regions

 Claire Greau, Environmental Science Expert and Research Officer in radon mapping